THE REV. NATHANIEL JUNG-CHUL LEE, RECTOR

 SETH LITTLE, DIRECTOR OF WORSHIP ARTS

-Seth grew up in Georgia and then left the South to study music production and guitar at Berklee College of Music in Boston and, later, to earn his MAT in theology and art from Fuller Theological Seminary in SoCal.
-As a church leader, Seth’s passion is to connect the riches of the Christian faith to all of life, and he believes the arts are essential to this task.
-Seth comes to All Angels’ from Epicentre Church, Pasadena, CA, and the Antioch family of churches in which he served for more than 10 years.
-Seth and his wife Emily live in Harlem with their three young kiddos, Lydia, Thaddaeus and Gus.
+Raised in Georgia, Seth went to Boston for undergrad at Berklee College of Music and later to Southern California for graduate studies in theology and art at Fuller Theological Seminary.
+As a church leader, Seth’s hope is to connect the riches of the Christian faith to all of life, and he believes the arts are essential to the task.
+Seth comes to All Angels from Epicentre Church, Pasadena, CA, and the Antioch family of churches in which he served for more than 10 years.
+Seth and his wife Emily live in Harlem with their three young’uns, Lydia, Thad and Gus.

 ANN KOSMERL, DIRECTOR OF ADMINISTRATION